pip-install-python/pip-docs/docs/dash_dynamic_grid_layout/dash_dynamic_grid_layout.md

 | handleText       | string | "Drag here"   | Text to display in the drag handle               |
 ### Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+Special thanks to [BSd3v](https://github.com/BSd3v) for contributing the improvements and bug fixes making this a much more polished project.

 ### License
 This project is licensed under the MIT License.